Rear-end Car Accidents and Common Injuries They Create

 Choose Arrowhead Clinic for Your Auto Accident Injury Treatments

 We offer patients affordable cash payment plans and free consultations to best accommodate our patient's specific needs during their journey to recovery.

-If your auto injury was due to the carelessness of another driver, we can refer you a qualified personal injury attorney who would go after the at-fault parties insurance, so you don't have to and represent your interests in court and help gain the compensation you deserve for your injuries, property damage, and treatment associated with rear-end car collisions.
+If your auto injury was due to the carelessness of another driver, we can refer you a qualified personal injury attorney who would go after the at-fault party's insurance, so you don't have to represent your interests in court and help gain the compensation you deserve for your injuries, property damage, and treatment associated with rear-end car collisions.